MonsterDeveloper/java-telegram-bot-tutorial/lesson-2.-photobot.md

     // Add it to the message
     message.setReplyMarkup(keyboardMarkup);
     try {
-        sendMessage(message); // Sending our message object to user } catch (TelegramApiException e) {
+        execute(message); // Sending our message object to user } catch (TelegramApiException e) {
         e.printStackTrace();
     }